pietrobiroli/maternalDepression/README.md

 Authors: Victoria Baranov & Pietro Biroli

-Date: August 11, 2019
+Date: September 4, 2019

-Data and Code can be downloaded here: https://github.com/pietrobiroli/maternalDepression
+Data and Code can be downloaded here: https://github.com/pietrobiroli/maternalDepression/releases/tag/AER_replication

 ## How to replicate the results
 ### STEP 1: